praetorian-inc/nebula/DEVELOPMENT.md

 Modules will hang if the results channel is not closed.
 Add `defer close(m.Run.Data)` to your module to close the channel, otherwise explicitly close it when you're done.

+## KNOWN ISSUES
+If you see receive a `modules/recon/aws/foo_bar.go:1:1: expected 'package', found 'EOF'` when trying to run `go run main.go template -c recon -p aws -n FooBar > modules/recon/aws/foo_bar.go`, then you have to run `go build .` to build the binary and that should solve it.